alessiofumagalli/arXiv_2103_01668/README.md

 networks of intersecting fractures.

 # Citing
-If you use this work in your research, we ask you to cite the following publication [arXiv: XX [math.NA]](https://arxiv.org/abs/XX).
+If you use this work in your research, we ask you to cite the following publication [arXiv: 2103.01668 [math.NA]](https://arxiv.org/abs/2103.01668).

 # PorePy version
 If you want to run the code you need to install [PorePy](https://github.com/pmgbergen/porepy) and revert to commit 26857d19a5e77a880c245495867428a945326b19 <br>